+We haven’t gone to a full vegetarian or vegan van life diet.
 We haven’t cut out meat completely, we will buy a small amount when we can buy fresh and prepare it soon after purchase, or we will order meat in restaurants.
 But a lot of our day-to-day cooking has shifted toward vegetable-based meals.
 Soups, curries, pasta, burritos bowls, veggie tacos, and stirfries are some of our favorite go-to vegetarian dishes on the road.

-Spice Is the Variety of Van Life Cooking
+Tip #12 Spice Is the Variety of Van Life Cooking

 The easiest way to elevate your vanlife cooking and bring the heat to your van life recipes is to buddy up to spices.
 Spices don’t take up much room and can transform bland ordinary cooking into something special.
-You don’t need every spice there is, but cumin, oregano, paprika, cayenne, turmeric, and some salt and pepper are a good base to start to from.
+You don’t need every spice there is, but cumin, oregano, paprika, cayenne, garam masala, turmeric, and some salt and pepper are a good base to start from.